- Can I present in more than one seminar?

 They’ll need to submit their own papers themselves by October 31st.
 This actually saves you work and reduces the chance of error.
 We ask that you do not email email@example.com with paper submissions or seminar proposals.
 Only materials submitted directly through the website will be recorded and reviewed.

 Yes!
 You don’t have to, if you don’t want to, though.
 If you do plan to present a paper in your own seminar, remember that you must submit a paper proposal through the system just like everyone else.

 The paper approval process is designed to be as simple as possible – you’ll just need to click a button on the page for each paper submitted to your seminar.
 The button will not be enabled until the call for papers deadline to ensure that every paper has a fair chance at selection for your proposed seminar.

-No. Seminar submissions at this date are final, but up until November 9th, you will have opportunities to consider merging with another seminar, canceling your seminar, etc.
+No. Seminar submissions are final, but you will have opportunities to consider merging with another seminar, canceling your seminar, etc.

 No seminar may have more than two participants from the same institution.
 All seminars should aim at a balance of scholars at different stages of the profession, including having up to, but no more than, 50% participation by graduate students.
 The ACLA’s selection committee will review both of these factors when deciding on whether a seminar will be included or not.

 All seminar organizers and presenters must be current in their ACLA memberships.
 Registrations who are not presenting in the conference are not required to be members.

 Yes, all Annual Meeting participants (seminar organizers and presenters) must be ACLA members.